sergenes/runandread-audiobook/README.md

 ├── epub_to_json.py      # Extracts text from EPUB into JSON
 ├── make_abook.py        # Converts text into audio files with Zonos TTS ├── make_abook_mlx.py    # Converts text into audio files using the Kokoro-82M TTS model with mlx-audio (optimized for Apple M-series processors).
+├── make_randr.py        # Wrap the produced audio and JSON files into a ZIP file readable by the Run & Read app.
 ├── play_audio.py        # Play audio clips sequentially while displaying text ├── merge_audio_clips.py # Merges audio files into one and generates a timestamped JSON file ├── word_tokens_tools.py # Utility to normalize the text before pass it to the TTS